ISISComputingGroup/ibex_developers_manual/doc/processes/git_and_github/Git-workflow.md

 * Click on the delete branch button on the merged page

 {#git_workflow_reviewing_epics_submodules}
-## Reviewing work for the subModules of EPICS
+## Reviewing work for the submodules of EPICS

 * Navigate to the appropriate directory in Git Bash
 * If the submodule is not initialised, run `git submodule update --init` in the directory above